Cognitive Behaviors that Enable Self-Improving Reasoners, or, Four Habits of Highly Effective STaRs: Priming

 To prepare our supervised fine-tuning (SFT) data, we use Claude 3.5 Sonnet (claude-3-5-sonnet-20241022) to generate reasoning trajectories.
 We developed five distinct SFT datasets, each designed to capture different cognitive behaviors: \begin{enumerate} \item Backtracking Only: This dataset focuses exclusively on the backtracking strategy, where the model explores solution paths and retreats when encountering dead ends. \item Backtracking with Answer Verification: In addition to backtracking, this dataset incorporates answer verification, where the model checks its intermediate solutions with the target number. \item Backtracking with Subgoal Setting: This dataset combines backtracking with explicit subgoal setting, where the model breaks down complex problems into manageable intermediate steps. \item Backtracking with Backward Chaining: This dataset demonstrates backward chaining with backtracking, where the model works backward from the goal state to the initial state. \item All Strategies: This comprehensive dataset incorporates all four reasoning strategies mentioned above. \end{enumerate}

 To control specific reasoning behaviors across each dataset, we implemented customized system prompts that explicitly guide Claude toward the desired reasoning patterns.
-These system prompts \footnote{All prompts are available in our Github repository: \href{https://github.com/kanishkg/cognitive-behaviors}{https://github.com/kanishkg/cognitive-behaviors}.} were carefully crafted to elicit distinct problem-solving approaches while maintaining consistency across datasets.
+These system prompts \footnote{All prompts are available in our Github repository: \href{https://github.com/kanishkg/cognitive-behaviors}{https://github.com/kanishkg/cognitive-behaviors}.} were carefully crafted to elicit distinct problem-solving approaches while maintaining consistency across datasets (see \autoref{fig:claude-beh} for an analysis of behaviors present).
 To create datasets rich in only the targeted behaviors and determine causal efficacy, we instructed Claude to use exclusively the specified cognitive behavior while prohibiting all others.
 For example, in the "Backtracking Only" condition, we emphasized through the system prompt that Claude could only use backtracking and was explicitly not permitted to verify answers, set subgoals, or work backwards from the target.
 For each of the five datasets, we selected 1,200 unique Countdown games as our problem set.
 We prompted Claude to solve these games while adhering to the specified reasoning strategy for each dataset.
 We then evaluated the accuracy of Claude's solution trajectories, with results presented in \autoref{fig:claude-accs}.
-To prepare for model training, we divided the 1,200 examples in each dataset into 1,000 training samples and 200 evaluation samples.
-We fine-tuned our different base models (Llama3.2-3B and Qwen2.5-3B) for 5 epochs using the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization}.
-The optimizer was setup to have a peak learning rate of 1e-5 and linear warm-up for the first 5\% steps, followed by cosine annealing.